ombaviskar18/Somania_Minihub/Somania-agent/query.md

 3. Implementing transaction history analysis
 4. Developing custom analytics tools

-For more advanced features and detailed API documentation, visit [Somania .dev](https://Somania .dev).
+For more advanced features and detailed API documentation, visit [Somnia .dev](https://Somnia .dev).

 > [!IMPORTANT]
-> We're using Somania Devnet for this tutorial as Testnet faucet access is currently restricted.
+> We're using Somnia Devnet for this tutorial as Testnet faucet access is currently restricted.
 When using the explorer or other tools, make sure to select "Devnet" network.
 The agent's functions and interactions remain the same, just on a different network.

 ## What's Next?